 No need to make the base and crumble separately

-To make it easy for you to make these vegan apple crumble bars, I used exactly the same mixture for both the base and crumble on top.
+To make it easy for you to make this recipe, I used exactly the same mixture for both the base and crumble on top.
 This way you don’t have to make the base and crumble separately, which saves you so much time and energy!

 Just a little tip, when you are using the mixture for the base, make sure to press it firmly to the bottom of your baking tin with your fingers or with the flat bottom of a drinking glass so that it will have strong base and won’t go crumbly when baked.
 For the top crumble layer, use your fingers and sprinkle the mixture lightly press onto the apple filling.

 Really, pretty much any toppings are great for these vegan apple crumble bars.
 I tried some creamy icing on top, and a scoop of vegan vanilla ice cream and they taste wonderful with this recipe.
-Other toppings you might want to try for these vegan apple crumble bars are:
+Other toppings that are great for this recipe are:

-- Berry compote – saute some frozen berries in a sauce pan, stir consistently with 1-2 table spoons of maple syrup to make berry compote.
-Berry compote pairs with apple crumble very nicely.
+- Berry compote – saute some frozen berries in a saucepan, stir consistently with 1-2 tablespoons of maple syrup to make berry compote.
+Berry compote pairs very nicely.